 Even though symptoms may overlap, people cannot meet the criteria for anorexia and bulimia at the same time.
 However, a person with anorexia may meet the criteria for a binge-eating/purging subtype.
 When this is the case, they engage in binge/purge behaviors (similar to bulimia).
 However, they still meet all the diagnostic criteria for anorexia (significantly low body weight, intense fear of weight gain, and disturbances with shape and size).

-Possible causes of anorexia include:
+Possible causes of anorexia and bulimia include:

 - Family history of anorexia: People with first-degree relatives with anorexia are ten times more likely to have anorexia themselves.
 To explain this phenomenon, researchers are continuing to examine the genetic effects of serotonin, dopamine, and opioid receptors in the development of eating disorders.3

-- Childhood trauma: People with eating disorders often report histories of childhood trauma.4
+- Childhood trauma: People with eating disorders often report histories of childhood trauma.4 Controlling food and weight may be an attempt to cope with trauma-related distress.

-Controlling food and weight may be an attempt to cope with trauma-related distress. - Sexual, verbal, or emotional abuse: Abuse can undoubtedly impact a person’s self-esteem.
+- Sexual, verbal, or emotional abuse: Abuse can undoubtedly impact a person’s self-esteem.
 People may turn to focusing on their weight or food to cope with related trauma symptoms.

 - Social pressures: Some people may be susceptible to societal messages about ideal appearances, thinness, and beauty.
 These messages may be the first trigger for disordered eating.